 Part 2 - Under-represented groups in Postgraduate Taught study criteria

-- If you started your undergraduate course prior to August 2016: You were/are in receipt of a full or partial Maintenance Grant* from the UK Government as an undergraduate?
+- If you started your undergraduate course prior to August 2016: You were in receipt of a full or partial maintenance grant* from the UK Government as an undergraduate?

 - If you started your undergraduate course after August 2016: you were eligible for a means tested maintenance loan from the UK Student Loans Company and your residual household income was assessed as £40,000 or less?